release-it/release-it/docs/prerequisites.md

 If no upstream branch is known to Git, it does not know where to push the release commit and tag to, and halts.

-Use `--no-git.requireUpstream` to add `--set-upstream [remote] [branch]` to the `git push` command, where `[remote]` is the value of `git.pushRepo` ("origin" by default), and `[branch]` is the name of the current branch.
+Use `--no-git.requireUpstream` to add `--set-upstream [remote] [branch]` to the `git push` command, where `[remote]` is the value of `git.pushRepo` ("origin" by default, if no upstream branch), and `[branch]` is the name of the current branch.
 So if the current branch is `next` then the full command becomes `git push --follow-tags --set-upstream origin next`.

 Configure `pushRepo` with either a remote name or a Git url to push the release to that remote instead of "origin".